QuokeCola/mobileapp_thermcalc/README.md

 An iOS APP that could calculate certain state of certain substance.
 It's based on the text books chart, with a linearly Linear interpolation.

-As I wrote this app on macOS High Sierra, tt is developed on XCode9, iOS 11, while if someone could help me update it to newest IDE?
+As I wrote this app on macOS High Sierra, it is developed on XCode9, iOS 11, while if someone could help me update it to newest IDE?
 # Usage
 Just enter e.g."p=1bar, v=0.012m^3/kg" then press enter, you could get the answer.